-William Marshall was arrested by Westland police on Dec.
-10 and taken to jail.
-He was dead four hours later.
+WESTLAND, Mich. – On Dec.
+10, William Marshall was arrested by Westland police and taken to jail.
+Four hours later, he was dead.

 Marshall's family is demanding answers after they said he repeatedly asked to be taken to the hospital.

 Michigan State Police are working on the case, as Westland police insist they did right by Marshall.

 Marshall's fiance said he was a family man, but Westland Police Chief Jeff Jedrusik had a different impression.

 "He was arrested for driving on a suspended license, possession of marijuana and cocaine and he was in custody for only a few hours," Jedrusik said.